Storage upgrades used to be a big deal—kind of like going in for surgery.

 Figure 1: Scheduling support-assisted upgrades within Pure1.

 Despite the name self-service, Pure has stuck to our mantra of simplifying data storage for you.
-Rather than offering a complete do-it-yourself solution where you have to find all the bits and read through documentation, KBs, and release notes, Pure’s self-service upgrades are a fully automated version of our support-led upgrades.
+Rather than offering a complete do-it-yourself solution where you have to find all the bits and read through documentation, KBs, and release notes, Pure Storage’s self-service upgrades are a fully automated version of our support-led upgrades.
 It’s like we took the knowledge of our support engineers and uploaded it to the cloud!
+Whether you’re upgrading a single FlashArray™, Pure Cloud Block Store™, or ActiveCluster™ and ActiveDR™ pairs, self-service upgrades are a great option.
+You can even upgrade multiple standalone arrays through bulk upgrades.

-Figure 2: Initiating a self-service FlashArray upgrade from within Pure1.
+Figure 2: Initiating a self-service ActiveCluster upgrade from within Pure1.

-This means that once you have enabled edge management (Pure1 login required), the entire upgrade process is done from within the Pure1 UI.
-No hours of reading documentation or hunting for binaries.
-And because everything is initiated from Pure1, you can upgrade from anywhere.
+This means that once you have enabled edge management (login required), the entire upgrade process is done from within the Pure1 UI.
+And because everything is initiated from Pure1, you can upgrade from anywhere you have an internet connection.

-Watch the entire process demonstrated in this Digital Bytes episode.
+Watch the entire process of an ActiveCluster upgrade demonstrated in this Digital Bytes episode.

-Pure Storage® has a reputation for offering painless non-disruptive upgrades and we intend to maintain that reputation, no matter what upgrade approach you choose.
-When we designed the new self-service upgrade, we focused on several key factors:
+Pure Storage has a reputation for offering painless non-disruptive upgrades and we intend to maintain that reputation, no matter what upgrade approach you choose.
+When we designed self-service upgrades, we focused on several key factors:

-• Simplicity: Self-service upgrades need to provide a similar experience to support-led upgrades.
+- Simplicity: Self-service upgrades need to provide a similar experience to support-led upgrades.
 That means we don’t add additional complexities by burdening you with manual compatibility and health checks.
-The entire upgrade process is automated from the initial health checks through to the upgrade validation.
+The entire upgrade process is automated from upgrade recommendations and initial health checks through to the upgrade validation.

 The Pure1 Edge Service and What It Can Do for You

-If being able to perform FlashArray upgrades on your own time is appealing to you, here’s how to get started.
+If being able to perform FlashArray or Pure Cloud Block Store upgrades on your own time is appealing to you, here’s how to get started.

-First, you’ll need to request access to the Pure1 Edge Service.
-Do this step early, as it can take some time while we perform some additional validations, including enrolling you in step-up authentication.
-You can perform this step in the Edge Service menu located under the administration heading in Pure1:
+First, you’ll need to enable the Pure1 Edge Service.
+The compliance check won’t make any changes to your arrays and we recommend doing this at your earliest convenience to address any issues.
+You can perform this step in the Edge Service menu located under the administration heading in Pure1.

 Figure 3: Requesting access to the Pure1 Edge Service.

-Once you have access to the Pure1 Edge Service, you need to run just two commands on your array to enable it (Pure1 login required).
+Once you have access to the Pure1 Edge Service, you need to install the Purity//FA Upgrade Agent and run just two commands on your array to enable it (login required to access both KB articles).
 One requirement of the Pure1 Edge Service is you’ll need a FlashArray that’s running at least Purity 6.2.10 or 6.3.1.
 (6.3.0 isn’t supported.)
-If you don’t have that, you’ll need to upgrade first.
+If you’re upgrading your Pure Cloud Block Store, then you need to be running 6.3.7 or greater.
+If you don’t have that, you’ll need to schedule an upgrade first.

 The Self-service Upgrade Process

 Self-service upgrades can be performed from within the Pure1 UI from the Software Lifecycle dashboard.
-Yes, it’s the same dashboard you use to schedule your support-assisted updates!
+This is where you can also schedule support-assisted upgrades.

-Figure 4: Purity version assessment in the Software Lifecycle dashboard.
+Figure 4: Purity version recommendations in the Software Lifecycle dashboard.

 Figure 5: Results of the health check in the Software Lifecycle dashboard.